Handling planned maintenance notifications

 For more information about high availability, see Availability for virtual machines in Azure.

 Q: How do I get notified about planned maintenance?

 A: A planned maintenance wave starts by setting a schedule to one or more Azure regions.
-Soon after, an email notification is sent to the subscription Admins (one email per subscription).
+Soon after, an email notification is sent to the subscription admins, co-admins, owners, and contributors (One email per subscription with all recipients added).
 Additional channels and recipients for this notification could be configured using Activity Log Alerts.
 In case you deploy a virtual machine to a region where planned maintenance is already scheduled, you will not receive the notification but rather need to check the maintenance state of the VM.

 A: Information related to planned maintenance is available during a planned maintenance wave only for the VMs that are going to be impacted by it.
 In other words, if you see not data, it could be that the maintenance wave has already completed (or not started) or that your virtual machine is already hosted in an updated server.

 Q: Is there a way to know exactly when my virtual machine will be impacted?

 A: When setting the schedule, we define a time window of several days.
 However, the exact sequencing of servers (and VMs) within this window is unknown.
 Customers who would like to know the exact time for their VMs can use scheduled events and query from within the virtual machine and receive a 15-minute notification before a VM reboot.

 Q: How long will it take you to reboot my virtual machine?